Women's and Gender Studies

 Undergraduate Minor Requirements

 The undergraduate WGS minor can be paired with any major at the University.
-Aside from the introductory Women's and Gender Studies course, SOC 301, students can choose from a variety of women and gender-related courses in different disciplines to complete their elective courses for the minor.
+Aside from the introductory Women's and Gender Studies course, WGS 301, students can choose from a variety of women and gender-related courses in different disciplines to complete their elective courses for the minor.
 These include the following courses:

 - ANT 452: Language, Gender and Culture